 The group dined on the terrace, and after the news of Former First Lady Barbara Bush's death was reported that evening the president and first lady issued statements expressing their condolences.

-On Wednesday morning, White House pool reporters noticed that huge American flag at Mar-a-Lago had not been lowered to half-staff to honor Bush despite the president's instructions to do so on federal buildings the previous evening.
+On Wednesday morning, White House pool reporters noticed that the huge American flag at Mar-a-Lago had not been lowered to half-staff to honor Bush despite the president's instructions to do so on federal buildings the previous evening.
 (Mar-a-Lago is not a federal building, but as one reporter pointed out the flag lowering was the president's idea and Mar-a-Lago is his residence).
 By 9:58 a.m., White House Press Secretary said that flags at both Mar-a-Lago and Trump International Golf Club had been lowered to half-staff.

 Sarah Sanders tells pool flags have now been lowered at half-staff both at private Mar-a-Lago and Trump International Golf Club to honor Barbara Bush, after reporters noticed they were not lowered after Trump directive last night to do so on federal buildings.- David Nakamura (@DavidNakamura) April 18, 2018

-Trump and Abe headed to the Trump International Golf Club in West Palm Beach to " [build] an even deeper and better relationship while playing a quick round of golf," the president said.
+Trump and Abe headed to the Trump International Golf Club in West Palm Beach that morning to " [build] an even deeper and better relationship while playing a quick round of golf," the president said.

 While the two leaders played golf, their wives got a culture fix at the Henry Morrison Flagler Museum in Palm Beach, where they toured Whitehall, the 75-room, 100,000-square-foot mansion industrialist Henry Flagler built for his third wife, Mary Lily Kenan Flagler, during the Gilded Age.

 Vice President Mike Pence and his wife, Karen, arrived at Mar-a-Lago Wednesday for what he called "important talks" with "our great ally and friend" Shinzo Abe.